-What are the Penalties for Domestic Violence in San Diego?
+What are the Penalties for San Diego Domestic Violence?

 Domestic violence charges often carry enhanced penalties when compared to “ordinary” criminal charges.

 If convicted, you can still be sentenced to prison or jail and ordered to pay financial sanctions.
 California law also imposes mandatory minimum jail sentences for certain offenses.
 California’s “three strikes law” also carries the potential for life in prison if you have prior felony convictions.

 In addition to prison and economical penalties, your punishment may also include:

 - Participation in a counseling program